zeqingwang/551files/README.md

 This project was bootstrapped with Create React App.
 Main developement is foucuse on App.js MapComponent.js and FilterComponent.js under src folder Available Scripts
+Download Node.js: Visit the official Node.js website and download the installer for your operating system.
+This will also install npm.

 Before run the project, use npm install to install the project.

 In the project directory, you can run: